A deep network construction that adapts to intrinsic dimensionality beyond the domain

 \section{Introduction}

-In the past decade, neural networks have emerged as powerful tools to construct state-of-the-art solutions for various different data analysis tasks.
-Much of this progress is of empirical nature and not well founded in solid mathematical theory.
-This has led to a reemerging interest into developing a theoretical understanding of complicated deep network models, with a focus on approximation theory, generalization performance, and the role of the training algorithm.
+In the past decade neural networks emerged as powerful tools to construct state-of-the-art solutions for various different data analysis tasks.
+Much of this progress is of empirical nature and can not be explained by current mathematical theory.
+This led to a re-emerging interest for developing a theoretical understanding of deep networks in recent years.

-Approximation theory of neural networks with rectified linear units (ReLUs) has seen much progress in recent years.